gcallah/Rationalism/scapegoat/trumpscapegoat.md

-many mythical and historical examples of rival brothers, what one brother has the other brother can easily conceive of himself as having: and so Jacob tricks his father into granting him Esau's birthright, or, in the multitude of royal murders throughout history, a close heir to a throne murders a closer heir to that throne in order to grab it for him-or-her-self.
+many mythical and historical examples of rival brothers, what one brother has the other brother can easily conceive of himself as having: and so Jacob tricks his father into granting him Esau's birthright, or, in the multitude of royal murders throughout history, someone close to a throne murders a closer to that throne in order to grab it for him-or-her-self.

 What tends to keep mediation external in any society is the idea of "degree," a